Saturday, July 29, 2017

 • Defining The Issues:

--The meaning of the "rock" found in Matthew 16:18-19 has been disputed among Roman Catholic and non-Catholic scholars alike.
-Literally volumes of books have been written to defend various interpretations of this symbol.
-In fact, the three most prominent views on the identity of the rock are that it is representative of Jesus Christ Himself, the Apostle Peter's bold confession of faith, and Peter himself.
-However, the Church of Rome has made significant claims regarding the meaning of the rock in Matthew 16:18-19 in relation to its inflated views of its own authority.
-In short, the purpose of this article is to interact with the Roman Catholic interpretation of the rock found in Matthew 16:18-19.
+-The meaning of the "rock" of Matthew 16:18-19 has been disputed among Roman Catholic and non-Catholic scholars alike.
+Literally volumes of books over the years have been written to defend various interpretations of this symbol.
+In fact, the three most prominent views on the identity of this "rock" are that it is representative of Jesus Christ Himself, the Apostle Peter's bold confession of faith in Jesus as the Messiah, and Peter himself.
+However, the Roman Catholic Church has made significant claims regarding the meaning of this figure in Matthew 16:18-19 in relation to its inflated views of its own authority and apostolic tradition.
+Quite simply, the purpose of this article is to present and critique the Roman Catholic interpretation of this passage.

 • How The Roman Catholic Church Interprets The Rock Of Matthew 16:18-19:

--Roman Catholics argue that because the Apostle Peter is the rock, their church is built on him and is therefore the true, original church of our Lord Jesus Christ.
+-Roman Catholics argue that because the Apostle Peter is the rock of which Jesus Christ spoke, their church is built on him.
+It is for that reason that the Roman Catholic Church touts itself as being the one, true, original church founded by Him.
 Roman Catholicism maintains that 1.)
 Christ granted Peter special primacy over His entire church and 2.) that this apostle passed his unique position of spiritual authority to the Roman bishops who would succeed him in later generations (CCC #881-882).
 Consequently, it is claimed that the doctrines of the Church of Rome have been infallibly preserved throughout the centuries.

--The words "petros" and "petra" are used in the original Greek grammatical construction of Matthew 16:18.
-In other words, the passage reads, "You are Peter ("petros") and upon this rock ("petra") I will build my church."
-While "petros" means a piece of rock (masculine), "petra" means a mass of rock (feminine).
-Thus, there exists a distinction between both words occupied in Matthew 16:18.
-Peter is not the rock on which the church is built.
-But if the Apostle Peter was meant to serve as the foundation upon which the Christian church stands, then we should not be seeing two different Greek words with two different meanings in this passage.
+-The words "petros" and "petra" are used in the Greek text of Matthew 16:18.
+Thus, the passage reads, "You are Peter (i.e. "petros") and upon this rock (i.e. "petra") I will build my church."
+While "petros" means a piece of rock (which is masculine), "petra" means a mass of rock (which is feminine).
+Why are two different words occupied in this passage?
+While this factor does not definitively rule out the Apostle Peter being the rock on which the church is built, this point is not without significance.
+It may suggest that something other than the Apostle Peter was meant to serve as the foundation upon which the Christian church stands.

-• The Rock Of Matthew 16:18-19 Is Not The Apostle Peter Himself, But Rather Is His Solid Confession Of Faith (Matthew 16:16):
+• The Rock Of Matthew 16:18-19 Is Not Peter Himself, But His Confession Of Faith:

 -The "rock" mentioned in Matthew 16:18 is Peter's confession of faith (Matthew 16:16).
-This interpretation of the passage fits the context, which is about the spread of the gospel and the identity of the Messiah (Matthew 16:13-18).
+This interpretation best fits the context of Matthews 16, which is about the spread of the gospel and the identity of the Messiah (Matthew 16:13-18).
 It is upon our confession of faith that the church stands.
-Thus, every doctrine and practice of the church should be in accordance to the will of Jesus Christ.
+Thus, our doctrine and practice of should be in accordance with the teaching of Jesus Christ.
 In Matthew 16:16-18, the words "it" and "this" are referring to the Apostle Peter's statement identifying the Lord Jesus Christ.
-The church is built on the revelation that Christ is the promised Jewish Messiah.
+Therefore, the church is built on the revelation that Christ is the promised Jewish Messiah.
+As far as the interpretation of the rock being Christ Himself is concerned, that is unlikely in this context because He is described as a builder rather than a foundation.

 • Answering The Catholic Aramaic And Greek Word Gender Argument On Matthew 16:18: